Alfred-Sabitzer/microk8s-ubuntu/setup/Istio/gateways/README.md

-# Istio Ingress (ingress/) — overview, security and apply order
+# Istio gateways — overview, security and apply order

 This folder contains Istio ingress resources (certificates, Gateways, VirtualServices, AuthorizationPolicies and NetworkPolicy helpers) to expose internal dashboards and